About the campaign

 Campaigning to prevent family violence since 2007

 The It's not OK campaign is a response to concerns about the level of family violence in New Zealand.
 It was initiated in 2007 by the Taskforce for Action on Violence Within Families, which advised the government on family violence issues.
-The campaign is led by the Ministry of Social Development, Community Investment, through the Social Action Team, Adult, in partnership with communities.
+The campaign is led by the Ministry of Social Development, Community Partnerships and Programmes, through the Social Action Team in partnership with communities.

 - TV advertisements provide national support to local-led community activities